Preposition – “In”

 Involved in something: He was deeply involved in the project.

-Specialized in something: The company is known for its specialized in software.
+Specialised in something: The company is known for its specialised in software.

 Experienced in something: She is highly experienced in management.